Knowledge Centre

 The parishes each have the same structure headed by the Connétable, who also is a member of States Assembly.
 The Connétable is supported by two “Procureurs du Bien Public”, who have responsibility for overseeing the finances of the parish.
 The parishes are divided into Vingtaines, each with two vingteniers, two roads inspectors and three constable’s officers.
 The Connétable heads the honorary police comprising also centeniers, vingteniers and constable’s officers.

-All ratepayers and electors are entitled to attend parish assemblies which elect the various officers – although not the connétable who is elected by secret ballot of the electors of the parish in the same way as other States Assembly members, set the annual domestic rate and have other functions in relation to roads, liquor licensing and the issue of driving licences.
+All ratepayers and electors are entitled to attend parish assemblies which elect the various officers – although not the connétable who is elected by secret ballot of the electors of the parish in the same way as other States Assembly members.
+The assemblies set the annual domestic rate and have other functions in relation to roads, liquor licensing and the issue of driving licences.
 A key feature of the parish system is that all the officers serve in an honorary capacity – although the connétables are paid in their capacity as States Assembly members.

 Legal system